 On top of all of this, greenhouse gasses are emitted during every phase of meat production contributing to global warming and the climate crisis.
 According to UN FAO (Food and Agricultural Organization of the United Nations), global livestock production creates 14.5% of global greenhouse gas emissions.
 Eating one less serving of beef each Monday for a year saves the same amount of CO2 emissions released when driving 348 miles in a vehicle.

-Food Waste is an Environmental Justice Issue
+Factory Farming is an Environmental Justice Issue

 Industrial food production, also known as animal factory farms, creates numerous environmental/health-related issues within the regions they occupy; this includes pollution, land runoff, emissions, etc. More often than not, disenfranchised communities reside in close proximity to these industrial complexes, which can lead to various health issues as a result of production outputs.
 For instance, factory farms include massive lagoons filled with tons of excrement that can enter the water supply and smell so terribly that neighbors can’t spend time outside.
 Also, many of the people involved in processing industrially produced meat work in incredibly unsafe conditions and are underpaid.
 Learn more about the environmental justice issues related to the production of factory-farmed meat.